TrellixVulnTeam/openmm_orion_SBRH/docs/source/tutorials.rst

 After selecting the *Equilibrium and Non-Equilibrium Switching* floe in the Orion UI, you will be presented with a job form with inputs, outputs and parameters to select.
-In next Figures you can see how we filled out the key fields of that form for the Tyk2 receptor.
+In next Figures you can see how we filled out the key fields for the Tyk2 receptor case.

-.. figure_NES_floe_inputs:
+.. _figure_NES_floe_inputs:

 .. figure:: ./images/NES_floe_inputs.png
    :width: 700px